 Foreign students admitted into Master’s degree programmes can take advantage of a number of scholarship programmes.
 ECON MUNI does not provide scholarships to cover your tuition fee, as our tuition fees are already subsidized by the Czech government.
-However, we provide eligible students with an accommodation scholarship (see below).
+However, we provide eligible students with an accommodation grant (see below).